mossblaser/spinnaker_network_experiments/results/README.md

   or not.
 * `placer` the name of the placement algorithm
 * `placement_duration` the name of the placement algorithm
-* `injection_rate` the number of packets-per-second-per-unit-weight for each net in the given sample.
+* `injection_rate` the number of packets-per-second for the net with the greatest net.
 * `duration` the number of seconds the group ran for Experiment execution
 --------------------